Climate Alliance: Purpose and aims

-Foundation pillars of local climate protection are energy savings and efficient energy use as well as renewable energy sources and environment-friendly mobility.
+Foundation pillars of local climate protection are energy savings and efficient energy use as well as Renewable energy sources and environment-friendly mobility.
 Climate Alliance advises cities and municipalities on the implementation of climate protection strategies and develops recognised tools for standardised recording of energy consumption and emissions.
 Furthermore, Climate Alliance develops and coordinates projects and campaigns, which address different target groups.
-Besides of own activities Climate Alliance is partner of further campaigns and steps also into political actions.
+Besides of its own activities Climate Alliance is partner of further campaigns and steps also into political actions.
 On national and international level it stands up for European local authorities engaged in climate protection and supports organisations of Indigenous peoples.